-I, , have read the information provided to me concernin ning the Health Insurance Portability and Accountability Act (HIPAA) and understand it intention.
-As a student in a professional health 1 program, I agree to comply by the requirements of HIPAA ۸.
-I understa nd that during clinical experiences, I v vill have access to protected personal health information on (PHI as defined by HIPAA) of indiv viduals and agree to: a) Only use or disclose PHI as permitte d Clinical Service under HIPAA statute(s); b) Use appropriate available safeguards to prevent misuse of PHI; c) Make PHI available to individuals as set forth under the HIPAA statute(s); d) Return or destroy all PHI upon termi nation of a clinical assignment; and e) Report any improper disclosure of Pl HI within ten days of discovery to my Clinical Instructor and / or the Director of Cli nical Education.
+I, , have read the information provided to me concernin g the Health Insurance Portability and Accountability Act (HIPAA) and understand its intention.
+As a student in a professional health p program, I agree to comply by the requirements of HIPAA Δ. I understa nd that during clinical experiences, I w vill have access to protected personal health information on (PHI as defined by HIPAA) of indiv viduals and agree to: a) Only use or disclose PHI as permitted d Clinical Service under HIPAA statute(s); b) Use appropriate available safeguards to prevent misuse of PHI; c)) Make PHI available to individuals as set forth under the HIPAA statute(s); d) Return or destroy all PHI upon termi nation of a clinical assignment; and e) e) Report any improper disclosure of PHI within ten days of discovery to my Clinical Instructor and / or the Director of Cli nical Education.
 Student 's Name Student's Signature Date For Stude nt File